DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 VIOLIN AND VOCALS

 Calli is an accomplished violinist with over fifteen years of experience, starting lessons at age three through the Suzuki method, recently completing Book Ten.
-She has been a dedicated performer in various ensembles, including serving as a member and later Concert Master of the North Shore Junior Orchestra.

 Currently, Calli plays first violin with the Auckland Youth Orchestra, and has been a member from 2022.